frederikheld/into-the-matrix/v2/README.md

 > Note: the Shadow DOM has nothing to do with performance.
 I should try a virtual DOM instead, but it is way more complicated to implement and might not even bring performance improvements as I always change all elements.

+It is okay if page load is slow, if this makes rendering faster at runtime.
+E.g. `Math.random()` should be run at page load to generate arrays that can simply be iterated at runtime.

+> Note: it doesn't seem to make a different in performance if using `Math.random()` at runtime or iterating through a pre-randomized array.
+The latter feels more like random noise though, but I actually prefer the pseudo-random look of `Math.random()`.

 ### More ways to improve performance

 * using `Set` instead of `Array`